-The field for junior varsity soccer and girls’ varsity lacrosse, and the adjacent pavilion are dedicated to the late Timothy Clift Cornwall ’64, who played soccer and lacrosse, was elected president of his class, received The Class of 1902 emblem award, and was a member of the 1962 Boys’ Varsity Soccer Team, which is enshrined in Pingry’s athletic Hall of Fame.
+The field for junior varsity soccer, and the adjacent pavilion are dedicated to the late Timothy Clift Cornwall ’64, who played soccer and lacrosse, was elected president of his class, received The Class of 1902 emblem award, and was a member of the 1962 Boys’ Varsity Soccer Team, which is enshrined in Pingry’s athletic Hall of Fame.
 His brother Joe ’67, an architect who designed the pavilion, describes him as a gifted athlete who thrived on competition and challenges, and relates that Tim earned the nick-name “Clutch” because of his performance under pressure.
 Tim entered Pingry in grade 5.
 “He liked to say that his classmates felt sorry for his new and awkward standing and so, in an effort to make him feel at home, made him president of the class,” Joe says.
 They elected Tim president of the class every year and, in his senior year, they elected him president of the school.

 The Freeman Family Scoreboard